AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * The [!DNL Content] search field no longer disappears when a user repeatedly presses the **Backspace** key to erase search field text.  <!-- GS-4543 -->

-* GenStudio now loads users as expected when a collaborator adds an @ mention to a comment.
-Previously, GenStudio did not load users and displayed this error: `Unable to load users.
+* GenStudio for Performance Marketers now loads users as expected when a collaborator adds an `@` mention to a comment.
+Previously, users were not loaded and an error displayed: `Unable to load users.
 Refresh the page`. <!-- GS-4113 -->

 * GenStudio no longer displays the **Something went wrong** message when an editor clicks **Select content** during email creation in the prompt area. <!-- GS-4879 -->